Skip to main content

 Sample

-There will be 36 fourth-grade teachers and their students participating in this efficacy study.
-Each class is expected to include approximately 20 students, including 3 students with learning disabilities.
-Approximately 33 teachers and their students will participate in the initial quality assurance testing.
+There were 36 4th grade teachers and their students participating in this efficacy study.
+Each class included approximately 20 students, including 3 students with learning disabilities.
+Approximately 33 teachers and their students participated in the initial quality assurance testing.
+Across the two cohorts, a total of 36 4th grade teachers were randomly assigned to SNUDLE or to a business-as-usual condition in seven elementary schools.
+The combined student sample was 902 4th grade students who were 44% Hispanic, 38% African American, 83% eligible for free lunch, and 6% on IEPs.

 Intervention

-UDSN is as an intervention that provides students with the space to collect, organize, and display their scientific observations and data they collect, as well as reflections and thoughts about their inquiry experiences.
+SNUDLE is an intervention that provides students with the space to collect, organize, and display their scientific observations as well as reflections and thoughts about their inquiry experiences.
 Teachers use the information as ongoing formative assessment and provide feedback to the students.
-The intervention also includes accessibility features such as text-to-speech technology, real time highlighting, keyboard accessible actions, multimedia glossary, and word-by-word English-to-Spanish translation.
+The intervention also includes accessibility features such as text-to-speech technology, real-time highlighting, keyboard accessible actions, multimedia glossary, and word-by-word English-to-Spanish translation.
 In addition, the design incorporates pedagogy to support active science learning through conceptual anchors (words and pictures) and navigation structures (plan, get data, explain).

 Research design and methods

-Before the start of the efficacy trial, initial quality assurance testing will determine if any technology bug fixes are needed or if infrastructure support is needed to scale up of the implementation of UDSN.
-The researchers will then use a randomized controlled trial to compare the outcomes of students in classes using the UDSN versus the traditional paper-based science notebooks.
-Teachers will be randomly assigned to either the UDSN or the control condition in Year 1, and in Year 2 their classes will be assigned the opposite condition.
-Only students in classes assigned to the UDSN condition will have logins to use the program.
-All teachers will be trained in both UDSN and the traditional paper notebook methods.
-Data will be collected to monitor contamination (use of intervention-related approaches with traditional paper notebook classes) and intervene as necessary.
-The researchers have included a moderation and subgroup analysis in their design to determine if effect sizes are influenced by UDSN differentially for students with learning disabilities or other subgroups (e.g., gender, ethnicity, free and reduced lunch status).
+Before the start of the efficacy trial, initial quality assurance testing was conducted to determine if any technology bug fixes were needed or if infrastructure support was needed to scale up the implementation of SNUDLE.
+The researchers used a randomized controlled trial to compare the outcomes of students in classes using the SNUDLE versus the traditional paper-based science notebooks.
+Teachers were randomly assigned to either the SNUDLE or the control condition in the first year, and the following year, their classes were assigned the opposite condition.
+Only students in classes assigned to the SNUDLE condition had logins to use the program.
+All teachers were trained in both SNUDLE and the traditional paper notebook methods.
+Data was collected to monitor contamination (use of intervention-related approaches with traditional paper notebook classes) and intervene as necessary.
+The researchers included a moderation and subgroup analysis in their design to determine if effect sizes are influenced by SNUDLE differentially for students with learning disabilities or other subgroups (e.g., gender, ethnicity, free and reduced lunch status).

 Control condition

-Students in the control condition will use traditional paper-based science notebooks.
+Students in the control condition used traditional paper-based science notebooks.

 Key measures

-Student outcome measures will include two measures of student characteristics—student record abstract (e.g., student aptitude and reading scores used for special education eligibility and demographics) and the Learning Disability Diagnostic Inventory (teacher rating scale for listening, speaking, reading, writing, mathematics and reasoning skills of students).
-Four measures of science content learning will be used: Pearson Interactive Science and STEMscopes Unit Tests (aligned to curriculum and completed at the end of each unit), ASK Science Content Tests (measure of knowledge of science content), Measures of Academic Progress (broader measure of science knowledge), and an assessment of student notebooks using the Assessment of Student Notebook Work rubric.
-Fidelity will be measured through a researcher-developed assessment, as well as data on dosage, adherence and quality data gathered through the UDSN usage log information and a log that teachers complete.
-Three measures of social validity will be used to understand the general support, perceived beneficial effects, and therapeutic alliance—classroom survey of teachers, teacher log of the use of class time, and student surveys.
+Student outcome measures included measures of student characteristics—student record abstract (e.g., prior performance on state accountability tests and demographics).
+Two measures of science content learning were used: STEMscopes Unit Tests (aligned to curriculum and completed at the end of each unit), and NWEA Measures of Academic Progress (MAP; broader measure of science knowledge).
+Fidelity was measured through a researcher-developed assessment, as well as data on dosage, adherence, and quality data gathered through the SNUDLE usage log information and a log that teachers complete.
+Three measures of social validity were used to understand the general support and perceived beneficial effects—classroom survey of teachers, teacher log of the use of class time, and student surveys.

 Data analytic strategy